A. The United Kingdom

 - Full court proceedings, generally a trial

 - Making the debtor company insolvent, often called winding up

 However, in the last option, there is no guarantee that making the debtor company insolvent will recoup any monies.
 There are two steps to successfully recover monies in the UK by taking legal action.
-The first step is obtaining a judgment and the second step is enforcing that judgment.
+The first step is obtaining a judgment, and the second step is enforcing that judgment.

 Whether your debt is insured or uninsured will affect the initial stages of legal action.
 If the debt is insured and you have complied with all the obligations under the policy, then in most cases, any credit insurance in place will contribute towards the legal costs.
-You will still be consulted on the legal action, but, if your claim has been paid, the credit insurance will direct such action.
-If the credit insurance does not cover the debt, then we will need you to agree to legal action and its costs in writing prior to commencing litigation.
+You will still be consulted about the legal action, but, if your claim has been paid, the credit insurance will direct such action.
+If the credit insurance doesn't cover the debt, then we will need you to agree to legal action and its costs in writing prior to commencing litigation.
 We will also ask you to make payment on account for legal action, particularly if the case is defended.

 4.2.
 Expected time frame

 On average, pre-legal actions like the LBC take 14 days after their issuance.
 Litigation actions take approximately 12 weeks for a standard case to reach a judgment.
 The case is then transferred to the High Court to obtain the relevant documentation to proceed to enforcement.
 This can take another three to four weeks.
 Enforcement can take up to an additional 12 weeks, but it depends entirely on the sheriff’s ability to make contact.

 4.3.
 Cost and interest in the legal phase